jeff4/a7/src/pages/posts/21-chap6-notes.md

 	* We have two functions that run sequentially.
 First f<sub>1</sub>(x&#8407;) outputs **h**.
 Then, f<sub>2</sub>(**h**) outputs y.
 	* *Formatting issue:* in above equestions, *h* should have a vector arrow drawn above it, but *h&#8407;* looks weird.

-### 11/22 notes
-* Pulled out Learning From Data and their alternative take on all this material is excellent and useful.
-Takes some time to get the math though...

-## Notes for Nueva Jan 2024
-* History of computing link by Steve Furber, one of the early ARM chip designers.
-Published March 2017. ['Microprocessors: the engines of the digital age.'](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5378251/)

 #### Using a simple feedforward network to solve XOR
 * p.
 167 A simple feedforward network is able to learn a different feature space in which a linear model is able to represent the solution.
 * Specifically, we will introduce a simple FFN with one hidden layer containing 2 hidden units.
 See diagram drawn in JH Comp Science #1, 11/21/2023; p.169, Figure 6.2.